Last updated: November 18, 2021

 - It’s deep:

-The middle of the pool is actually quite deep, so if you’re not a good swimmer it’s best not to go in. - It’s slippery:
+The middle of the pool is quite deep, so if you’re not a good swimmer, it’s best not to go in. - It’s slippery:

 It can be very slippery on the rocks surrounding the pool, so please be cautious at all times. - Jumping in:

-There aren’t any spots where you can walk into Minerva Pool, so jumping is basically the only option.
-Please try and find a spot where you don’t have to jump from a high point and watch out for any large rocks under water. - Don’t leave rubbish:
+There aren’t any spots where you can walk into Minerva Pool, so jumping is the only option.
+Please try to find a spot where you don’t have to jump from a high point and watch out for any large underwater rocks. - Don’t leave rubbish:

 As always, please don’t leave rubbish behind in the bush.